calum74/sequence/docs/tutorial.md

 ### Returning sequences from functions

-In the ideal world we could just return a sequence from a function as
+In the ideal world we could just return a sequence from a function, as follows:

 ```c++
     sequence<std::string> getItems();  // This does not work
 ```

 This doesn't quite work for a few reasons.
 Firstly, `sequence<>` is an abstract class that can't be instantiated or returned.
 Secondly, we don't really know how the sequence should be stored - if at all.
-Finally, if the sequence is computed lazily, then it might contain dangling references or iterators that went out of scope when the function returns.
+Finally, if the sequence is computed lazily, then it might contain dangling references or iterators that go out of scope when the function returns.

 Instead we use `class output_sequence<T>` to receive a sequence of type `T`.
-This is a very simple concept that works much like a visitor.
-It has only one method, `add()` to write an item to the sequence.
-We also provide the `<<` operator to write to the sequence if that is preferred.
+This is a very simple class that works much like a visitor. `output_sequence<>` has only one method, `add()` to write an item to the sequence.
+There is also provide the `<<` operator to write to the sequence if that is preferred.

 ```c++
     void getItems(const output_sequence<std::string> & items)